-Nowadays, BoW representation [5] is widely used in image retrieval and has been shown promising in several content-based image retrieval (CBIR) tasks (e.g., [17]).
-However, most existing systems simply apply the BoW model without carefully considering the sparse effect of the VW space, as detailed in Section III-A. Another observation (explained in Section III-B) is that VWs are merely for describing visual appearances and lack the semantic descriptions for retrieving more diverse results [cf. Fig. 1(b)].
+Nowadays, bag-of-words (BoW) representation [5] is widely used in image retrieval and has been shown promising in several content-based image retrieval (CBIR) tasks (e.g., [17]).
+However, most existing systems simply apply the BoW model without carefully considering the sparse effect of the VW space, as detailed in Section III-A. Another observation (explained in Section III-B) is that VWs are merely for describing visual appearances and lack the semantic descriptions for retrieving more diverse results (cf. Figure 1(b)).
 The proposed semantic feature discovery method is targeted to address these issues.